I’m finding it pretty important to guard my inputs lately—to be careful about what I’m letting in, so that I can really show up well for my family.

 I’m not sure I’ve ever gotten so much feedback about a book recommendation for mamas before.
 The jury is in, and The Last Bookshop in London wins for “most universally loved.”

-We’re actually reading it this summer in RAR Premium for our Mama Book Club, and the author, Madeline Martin, will join us for an evening to talk about it!
+We read it in RAR Premium for our Mama Book Club a couple of years ago, and the author, Madeline Martin, joined us for an evening to talk about it!

-If you need to be swept away in a well-told tale that leaves you full of hope and light, read it.
+If you need to be swept away by a well-told tale that leaves you full of hope and light, read it.

 👀 Something to watch: